1. ACCOMMODATION FEES AND CONTRACTUAL RELATIONSHIP

 c.
 You must not allow access to your Residence building or Accommodation to any person unless they are your authorised guests.
 You must provide your Student ID upon request from a member of staff.
 You must not tamper with any security equipment within the Residences, including temporarily preventing access doors from closing or locking.

 d.
-The University has installed close circuit television (CCTV) on some of the Residences where images are recorded continuously for security purposes.
+The University has installed close circuit television (CCTV) on some Residences where images are recorded continuously for security purposes.
 You must not tamper with this apparatus.
+All CCTV footage, and footage captured by bodycam technology used by authorised personnel within the University, is processed in accordance with the University’s data protection policy.

 a.
 You must not use or install any cooking, heating, washing, drying or refrigeration appliances in the Accommodation which have not been supplied by the University, unless permitted to do so in writing by the University.